RaphaelaHeil/2022-03-15-dhnb/index.md

 This tutorial is primarily aimed at researchers and students from the humanities and does not require any prior programming experience.
 Attendees from all kinds of backgrounds and levels of prior knowledge are welcome!

 ## When?

-15th March 2022, full day (9:00 - 12:00 CET)
+15th March 2022, 9:00 - 12:00 CET

 ## Where?

-online, the zoom link will be provided to registered participants in due time
+Online, the Zoom link will be provided to registered participants in due time.

 ## Registration